GitLiveApp/GitLive/_sections/live-share-code-with-me-support-vscode.md

 ![Live Share Sign In](/uploads/codeshare-liveshare-sign-in.jpeg "Live Share Sign In"){:class="screenshot"}

- Once your teammate has accepted on their end you are good to go!
+ Once you have signed in, you are good to go!

 #### Sharing with GitLive